British American Tobacco Australia - BAT Australia's Credit Privacy Statement

 We, or service providers on our behalf, may hold Credit Information about individuals in electronic form, digital records, telephone recordings or in paper files.

-We may collect, hold, use and disclose an individual’s Credit Information as reasonably necessary for our business purposes and as permitted by law.
+We may collect, hold, use and disclose an individual’s Credit Information as reasonably necessary for our business purposes and as permitted by Australian privacy law.
 Our purposes may include:

 We may also collect or disclose Credit Information about an individual from or to any entity where that collection or disclosure is required or authorised by law.

-We may also use or disclose credit information for any other purposes disclosed at or around the time of collection.
+We may also use or disclose Credit Information for any other purposes notified to you at or around the time of collection.

-Disclose may take place in countries in which the British American Tobacco Group has business operations including those countries listed on our global website at www.bat.com/countries in addition to India and the United States of America.
+Disclosure may take place in countries in which the BAT Group has business operations including those countries listed on our global website at www.bat.com/countries in addition to India.
 From time to time we may need to disclose an individual’s Credit Information to parties in countries other than these.
 This will be on an ad hoc or case by case basis and for the purposes for which we collected your Credit Information.

 We take reasonable steps to protect Credit Information from misuse, loss, unauthorised access, modification or disclosure.
 Credit information is stored securely whether in an electronic or physical form.
 For example, only our staff who need access to Credit Information are permitted access to it.
 Credit Information is stored in secured premises or in electronic databases requiring logins and passwords.